SOLID Principles in Rust: A Practical Guide

 }

-// Recusrsive implementation for a tuple
+// Recursive implementation for a tuple

 // A tuple (Head, Tail) is a ToolChain if:

-// Head is a Tool
+// Head is a Processing

 // Tail is already a ToolChain